mistaluai/alignr/Architecture.md

 ## Architecture & System Documentation

 ### 1. Executive Summary
 Alignr is an interactive, multi-agent system designed to streamline the software product development lifecycle.
 It guides a user from a raw idea through business analysis, software planning, UI prototyping, and project evaluation.
-To ensure high performance, real-time interactivity, and seamless deployment on serverless infrastructure, the system utilizes a frontend-orchestrated, stateless HTTP architecture.

 ### 2. Core Infrastructure & Technology Stack
-The architecture prioritizes real-time user feedback and strict data structuring, bypassing the limitations of traditional long-running server processes.

-* **Framework:** Next.js (App Router) serves as the unified environment for both the client-facing UI and the agent-driven API routes.
+* **Framework:** Next.js (App Router) serves as the unified environment for both the client-facing UI and the API routes.
 * **AI Orchestration:** The Vercel AI SDK handles streaming responses, native tool calling, and Generative UI components.
 * **Data Validation:** Zod is used to define strict, centralized schemas that dictate the exact shape of the data passed between agents.
 * **Database (State Checkpointer):** A PostgreSQL database (e.g., Supabase) acts as the persistent memory for the application, storing chat histories and structured project contexts between discrete API calls.

 ---

-### 3. State Management & Data Flow
+### 3. Memory Architecture & State Management
-Because serverless functions have strict execution timeouts, agents do not run continuously in the background.
-Instead, the React frontend acts as the **conductor**, triggering distinct API endpoints sequentially based on the project's current state.

-The global state is anchored by a centralized data schema stored in the database.
-This schema acts as the "shared brain" for all agents and includes:
-* **State Machine Metadata:** Tracks the current phase, iteration loops (`revisionCount`), turn limits (`turnCount` to manage API costs), and rejection feedback (`lastCritiqueFeedback`).
-* **Chat History:** The ongoing dialogue between the user and the interactive agents.
-* **Business Brief:** An unstructured, highly flexible markdown summary of the idea, target audience, and business goals generated during the discovery phase.
-* **Architecture Blueprint:** A strict, Zod-validated outline of the proposed tech stack, feature list, and system design.
-* **Execution Package:** The final, rigorously structured prompt payload intended for external coding agents.
+#### Local Memory (Per-Agent Ephemeral State)
+* **Concept:** While a phase is active, all back-and-forth interactions live exclusively in the frontend React state.
+* **Isolation:** Each agent has its own isolated message list.
+When the user moves from the Business Analyst to the Software Planner, the local chat history does not carry over.

+#### Global Memory (The Shared Brain)
+* **Concept:** The global memory only stores the **finalized outputs** of each completed stage.
+These artifacts act as the context for subsequent agents.
+* **Database Strategy:** "Write-Once-Per-Stage."
+The database is not updated after every single message.
+A write occurs *only* when an agent finishes its job and the user approves the phase completion.

+**The Global Artifacts:**
+1.  **Business Brief:** An unstructured Markdown document.
+2.  **Architecture Blueprint:** A strictly typed Zod object.
+3.  **Execution Payload:** An ordered array of actionable prompts.

 ---